-• Local Fraternity Council Guidelines and Responsibilities 1
+• Lo cal Frate ernity Council Guidelines and Responsibilities 1

-• What Is a Fraternity Council
+• Fraternity Council

 • Handbook for Secular Franciscan Servant Leadership

-• A Healthy Council Makes for a Healthy Fraternity
+• Council Makes for a Healthy Fraternity

-• Structure of the Secular Franciscan Order
+• of the Secular Franciscan Order

-• Care and Feeding of Councils
+• eeding of Councils

-1. What Does a Fraternity Need?
+1. What I Does a Fraternity Need?

-2. Environment, Formation, Prayer 9
+nment, Formation, Prayer

-3. It Needs Exercise
+3. It Need ds Exercise 11

-4. It Needs Periodic Check-Ups 12
+4. It Need ds Periodic Check-Ups 12

-5. When to Call the Doctor 13
+5. to Call the Doctor

-• Minister's Responsibilities from the General Constitutions
+• Mi inister's Responsibilities in the General Constitutions

 1. Duties 15

-2. Suggested Agenda 18
+2. Sugges sted Agenda 18

-• Vice Minister's Responsibilities from the General Constitutions
+• Vio ce Minis ter's Responsibilities in the General Constitutions

 Duties 19

-• Secretary's Responsibilities from the General Constitutions
+• Se cretary' s Responsibilities in the General Constitutions

 1. Duties 20

-2. Suggested Secretary's Calendar 22
+2. Sugges sted Secretary's Calendar 22

-3. Suggested Functions and Committees Functions 23
+3. Sugges sted Functions and Committees Functions 23

-4. Record Keeping 28
+4. Keeping 28

-• Formation Director's Responsibilities from the General Constitutions
+• Fo rmation Director's Responsibilities in the General Constitutions

-1. Duties
+1.

-2. Formation in the Secular Franciscan Order 31
+2. Forma tion in the Secular Franciscan Order

 a.
-Orientation 32

 b.
 Inquiry 32

-c.
-Candidacy 32
+с.
+Candidacy

 d.
 Ritual of Commitment

 e.
 Pathway to Profession 34

 f.
 Application Form 35

 g.
 Request for Rite of Admission Form 38

 h.
-Preparation for Profession - Interview and Assessment 40
+Preparation for Profession - Interview and Assessment

 i.
 Preparation for Profession - Interview Questionnaire

 j.
 Certificate of Profession 42

-٠ Treasurer's Responsibilities from the General Constitutions
+• Treasurer's Responsibilities in the General Constitutions

 Duties 43

 • Councilors

-• Change in Elected Offices from the General Constitutions 46
+• Change in Elected Offices in the General Constitutions

 1. Vacant Offices

 2. Incompatible Offices

 3. Resignation from Office

 4. Removal from Office

 • The Fraternity Gathering

 1. Prayer 48

 2. Ongoing Formation

 3. Business

 4. Social Time

 • Fair Share

-• Renewal of Commitment
+• Renewal of Commitment 50

 • Ideas to Foster a Feeling of Belonging 51

-• Ideas for Outreach
+• Ideas for Outreach 52

 • Attendance Must Be Emphasized

 • Member Status

 1. Active Member 54

 2. Moved

 3. Transfers

-4. Lapsed Member
+4. Lapsed Member 54

 5. Death of a Fraternity Member

-• Excused Member Policy from the General Constitutions
+• Excused Member Policy in the General Constitutions

 1. The Elderly and Sick 55

 2. Sporadically Hindered Members 56

 3. Permanently Hindered Members 56

-• Criteria for Excused Status
+٠ Criteria for Excused Status

 1. Health 57

 2. Family 57

 3. Death of Immediate Family Member 57

-4. Work
+4. Work 57

 5. Distance 57

-6. Combination
+6. Combination 57

 7. Job Loss 57

-8. Financial Hardship 57
+8. Financial Hardship

 9. Serious and Disabling Medical Condition(s)

 ٠ Request for Excused Status Form 59

 • Form Letter from the Council When a Member Has Not Requested to Be Excused 60

-٠ Lapsed Status from the General Constitutions
+• Lapsed Status in the General Constitutions

 1. Lapsed Status 61

 2. Process to Change Member to Lapsed Status 62

-3. Form Letter - Absence at Fraternity Gatherings
+3. Form Letter - Absence at Fraternity Gatherings 63

-• Suspension/Withdrawal from the General Constitutions 64
+٠ Suspension/Withdrawal in the General Constitutions 64

-1. Suspension Notice Form
+1. Suspension Notice Form 65

-2. Withdrawal Request Letter
+2. Withdrawal Request Letter 66

 3. Temporary Withdrawal Request Form 67

 4. Resignation Notice Form 68

-٠ Dismissal from the General Constitutions
+• Dismissal in the General Constitutions

 Request for Dismissal Form 70

-٠ Appeal Process from the General Constitutions 71
+٠ Appeal Process in the General Constitutions

-• Transfer Procedures from the General Constitutions
+٠ Transfer Procedures in the General Constitutions

 1. Guidelines - Transfer to a Fraternity 72

 2. Request for Transfer Form 73

 3. Official Transfer Form 74

-• Death of a Fraternity Member from the General Constitutions
+٠ Death of a Fraternity Member in the General Constitutions

-Death Notice to the Region
+Death Notice to the Region 79

-• Spiritual Assistant from the General Constitutions 78
+٠ Spiritual Assistant in the General Constitutions 80

 • Guidelines for Fraternal Visitation of a Local Fraternity

-from the General Constitutions 79
+in the General Constitutions 81

-• Request for Fraternal Visitation from the General Constitutions
+• Request for Fraternal Visitation in the General Constitutions 82

 • Preparation for Visitation

-1. Minister's Checklist 81
+1. Minister's Checklist 83

-2. Pre-Visitation Questionnaire - Completed by the Fraternity Council
+2. Pre-Visitation Questionnaire - Completed by the Fraternity Council 85

-3. Fraternity Council Self-Evaluation for Each Council Member
+3. Fraternity Council Self-Evaluation for Each Council Member 89

 4. Request for Pastoral Visitation

-5. Checklist for Pastoral Visitation 91
+5. Checklist for Pastoral Visitation 93

-• Fraternal Visitation from the General Constitutions
+• Fraternal Visitation in the General Constitutions

-1. The Visit 92
+1. The Visit 94

-2. During the Visitation 92
+2. During the Visitation 94

-3. Evaluation 92
+3. Evaluation 94

 4. The Report

-5. Stipend
+5. Stipend 94

-• Elections - from the General Constitutions
+• Elections - in the General Constitutions

-• Elections - National Statutes
+٠ Elections - National Statutes 97

 • Statutes for Spiritual and Pastoral Assistants at Elections of New Council

 • Request for Fraternity Chapter of Elections

-Fraternity Elections Request Form 96
+Fraternity Elections Request Form 98